thespad/docker-arr-in-one/README.md

 * Prowlarr
 * Whisparr

+Each service uses its own subfolder under /config to store its data.

 ## Supported Architectures

 Our images support multiple architectures and simply pulling `ghcr.io/thespad/arr-in-one:latest` should retrieve the correct image for your arch.